 I’ve had the ‘you don’t wear enough layers’ from “expert” people around me, as the cause for my hypothyroidism, and when I try to explain that I actually have Hashimoto’s, an autoimmune disease which is destroying my thyroid, thus the cause for its dysfunction, they just go blank.

 8. “The thyroid doesn’t even do anything.”

-This not only belittles what we’re going through, but it also makes you look very ignorant.
-Sure, I didn’t even know where the thyroid was when I was first diagnosed!
+This not only belittles what we’re going through, but it also makes you look very uninformed.
+Sure, I didn’t even know where the thyroid gland was when I was first diagnosed!
 But don’t assume it doesn’t do anything.
 It actually does a lot of important stuff.
 The thyroid gland produces hormones needed for every process and every cell of the body, so when this goes wrong, a lot of other stuff does too!
-Patients have a whole host of symptoms and problems.

-So yep, that little butterfly shaped gland in your neck is important for every single function and cell in your body.
+So yes, that little butterfly shaped gland in your neck is important for every single function and cell in your body.
 That’s how important it is.